 - WiFi is available in all areas except the chapel

 What should I pack?

 - A torch: Nant Gwrtheyrn is a small site but, because of its location, moving between the function hall and accommodation (especially later at night) can be particularly dark, so you may wish to bring a torch.

 - Toiletries, hairdryers etc

 - Cash (please note: there are no cash points or shops in the close vicinity)

 - General supplies may be useful tea, milk and biscuits, as some of the cottages have kitchen areas (however, all other food and refreshments are provided during the event)

-- Classroom sessions - casual dress code.
+- Classroom sessions - please feel free to adopt a casual dress code.

 - Walk - we recommend that you bring suitable warm, comfortable clothes, outdoor weather gear and sturdy footwear with you.
 The weather will be unpredictable and can get very cold.

 - It has become a tradition for Winter School delegates to go on an early morning coastal path walk before sessions start.
 If this is something that you may be interested in please bring with you a torch, suitable footwear and appropriate warm clothing.